danielpersia/danielpersia.github.io/_pages/research.md

 "Troubling Black Nobility: Racial Representation from Maria de Zayas's *Desengaños amorosos* (1647) to *La cocinera de Castamar* (2021)," forthcoming in the *Bulletin of Hispanic Studies*.

 "Framed: Black Authorship in Juan Francisco Manzano's *Autobiography of a Slave* and Maria Firmina dos Reis's 'The Slave Woman,'" under review.

+### Selected Presentations

+"Point(s) of Origin: War, Translation, and the Fabrication of AI," *Alphabets and AI/The Politics and Ethics of Translation in the Age of Large Language Models*, American Comparative Literature Association (ACLA), Montreal, Canada, February 2026.

+"Translating Lélia Gonzalez's Amefricanity: A Collaborative Approach," with Victória Bárbara Lopes dos Santos, Latin American Studies Association (LASA), Vancouver, Canada, May 2023.

+"'What is normal, in a world of sound / is to maintain continuity]: Brazilian Poetry in Translation," with Catarina Oliveira, Northeast Modern Language Association (NeMLA), Baltimore, MD, March 2022.

+"Translating Trans Poetics (in Brazil): New Directions and Debates," Northeast Modern Language Association (NeMLA), March 2021.

+"'Tupi, or not tupi,' that is the question of Writing Centers in Brazil."
+International Writing Centers Association (IWCA), National Conference on Peer Tutoring in Writing (NCPTW), Columbus, OH, October 2019.
+Primary author.

+"Co-constructring Theory and Practice in Writing Centers Around the Globe: Challenges and Opportunities," IWCA, NCPTW, Columbus, OH, October 2019.
+Co-author.

+"art(work): an exhibition."
+IWCA, NCPTW, Columbus, OH, October 2019.
+Co-author and translator.

+"Broken Systems, Fixed Beliefs: A Critical Analysis of the U.S. Healthcare and Prison Systems."
+Symposium on Contemporary Issues in the USA, Federal University of Technology-Paraná, Curitiba, Brazil, October 2018.

+### Education

+"Statistics for Social Justice," National Council of Teachers of Mathematics (NCTM), Regional Conference, Philadelphia, PA, November 2016.

+"5x2=10: Effective Teaching Technologies," Park City MAthematics Institute (PCMI) Teacher Leadership Program, Institute of Advanced Study (IAS), Park City, UT, July 2016.

+"Building a Framework for Educational Success: A Study of the Newark, Ohio City School District."
+With Emily Coldiron and Fadhel Kaboub.

+### Statistics

+"Modeling NBA Player Value from Box Score Data."
+Joint Mathematical Meetings (JMM), Baltimore, MD, January 2014.
+Mathematical Association of America (MAA), Hartford, CT, August 2013.
+Outstanding Presentation Award, MAA.